 The Company's principal sources of revenues are service fees for cord blood processing and preservation for new customers and recurring annual storage fees.
 Effective July 2015, the Company offers two pricing models, a standard plan and premium plan.
 The Company charges fees of \$1,400 for the standard plan and \$1,950 for the premium plan to new clients for the collection kit, processing, testing and return medical courier service, with discounts in the case of multiple children from the same family and in other circumstances.
 The Company charges an annual storage fee of \$150 for new clients that enroll in the standard and premium plans; storage fees for existing customers depend on the contracts with such customers.
 The Company continues to offer a one-time payment plan for 21 years of storage and a life-time payment plan, pursuant to which the client is charged \$3,799 for the standard plan and \$4,249 for the premium plan and \$6,000 for the standard plan and \$7,000 for the premium plan, respectively, less discounts in the case of multiple children from the same family and in other circumstances.
 The one-time plan includes the collection kit, processing and testing, return medical courier service and 21 years of pre-paid storage fees.
-The life-time plan includes the collection kit, processing and testing, return medical courier service and pre-paid storage fees.
-The life-time plan includes the collection kit, processing and testing, return medical courier service and pre-paid storage fees.
-The life-time plan includes the collection kit, processing and testing, return medical courier service and pre-paid storage fees.
+The life-time plan includes the collection kit, processing and testing, return medical courier service and pre-paid storage fees for the life of the client.
+The Company also receives other income from licensing fees and royalties from global affiliates.

 On June 11, 2015, the Company entered into an Asset Purchase Agreement (the "Asset Purchase Agreement") with CytoMedical Design Group LLC ("CytoMedical"), for the purchase of certain assets and assumption of certain liabilities and contracts that CytoMedical used in the operation of its cord blood business.
 The Prepacyte-CB Processing System is used in cell processing laboratories to process and store stem cells from umbilical cord blood.
 The purchase price was \$2,400,000, plus the value of inventory, comprised of \$1,553,272 in cash and assumed liabilities less any prepayment made by the Company to CytoMedical (\$966,597 at closing and \$586,675 on or before September 30, 2015) and a note payable to the seller in the amount of \$1,300,000.
 The closing was effective on June 30, 2015.
+On April 22, 2016 the Company paid \$778,287 which constituted payment in full of the Company's payment obligations to CMDG pursuant to the terms of the original APA and Promissory Note, as well as pursuant to the terms of the Loan/Promissory Note Sale Agreement and Mutual Release executed by the Company and CMDG on April 22, 2016.
+The difference between the remaining principal balance and the final payment made on April 22, 2016 was \$300,593 which was recorded as a gain on extinguishment of debt for the three and six months ended May 31, 2016 on the accompanying consolidated statements of comprehensive income.